 Marine Cargo Insurance.
 Prior to the date of the first shipment of Equipment to the Site, Contractor (or its Subcontractors, as applicable) shall procure marine cargo insurance insuring the Equipment that will be incorporated into the Work while in ocean transit or any transit on any U.S. navigable waterways.
 Coverage shall be written on an “all risk” form, subject to form exclusions, conditions and sublimits, and shall include coverage for “warehouse to warehouse,” war and SRCC, and the cargo shall be insured to an amount not less than its replacement cost value including all direct costs associated therewith.

 Insurance Companies.
-All insurance required to be obtained by Contractor pursuant to the Agreement shall be from an insurer or insurers permitted to conduct business as required by Applicable Law and shall be rated with either an “A- (A minus)” or better by Best’s Insurance Guide Ratings with a financial category of “IX” or better, or “A” or better by Standard and Poor’s.
+All insurance required to be obtained by Contractor pursuant to the Agreement shall be from an insurer or insurers authorizedto conduct business as required by Applicable Law and shall be rated with either an “A- (A minus)” or better by Best’s Insurance Guide Ratings with a financial category of “IX” or better, or “A” or better by Standard and Poor’s.

 Subcontractor’s Insurance Requirements.
 Contractor shall ensure that each Subcontractor shall either be covered by the insurance provided by Contractor pursuant to the Agreement, or by insurance procured by a Subcontractor.
 Should a Subcontractor be responsible for procuring its own insurance coverage, Contractor shall ensure that each such Subcontractor shall procure and maintain insurance to the full extent required of Contractor under the Agreement and shall be required to comply with all of the requirements imposed on Contractor with respect to such Contractor-provided insurance on the same terms as Contractor, except that Contractor shall have the sole responsibility for determining the limits of coverage required to be obtained by such Subcontractors in accordance with reasonably prudent business practices.
 All such insurance shall be provided for at the sole cost of Contractor or its Subcontractors.